gophergala2016/gophertron/README.md

 * Some tiny gaps between walls and players on collision aren't filled well.
 * No score-keeping.
 * All players have the same color.
-* Lack of code documentation, since there was a single developer who didn't care to document the code.
+* Lack of code documentation, since there was a single developer who didn't care about documentation.
 * Lack of tests